arthurabello/nla-assignment-2/solutions.typ

   f(3) = alpha + 3 beta = 2
 $

-Clearly has no solution, (the line does not cross the 3 points), but it has a _closest solution_, which we can find throught #text(weight: "bold")[projections], the system is:
+Clearly has no solution, (the line does not cross the 3 points), but it has a _closest solution_, which we can find through #text(weight: "bold")[projections], the system is:

 $
   underbrace(mat(